COVID-19 / CORONAVIRUS RESPONSE

-Line crew personnel will be working on annual line inspections in the following townships: Guthrie, Hagali, and Roosevelt.
+Line crew personnel will be working on new service construction, maintenance work and annual line inspections in the following townships: Guthrie, Hagali, and Roosevelt.
 Crews will be in BEC pickups, and will be inspecting overhead equipment, padmount transformers (that green box in your yard), as well as reading meters at locations.
 We ask that members please practice social distancing and stay at least 6 feet away from crews.

 Roger Spiry Community Room

-In March, we closed our Community Room to the public and we have extended this closure through the end of June.
-We will be contacting groups and organizations who have booked the room to cancel or reschedule their event.
+In March, we closed our Community Room to the public and we have extended this closure through the end of 2020.
 We appreciate your understanding during this time.

 Account Management During COVID-19

-Beltrami Electric Cooperative's Indoor Garage Sale has been rescheduled from May 2nd to October 3rd.
-This event is an annual fundraiser for The United Way of Bemidji Area.
-Vendors may contact Cammie via email email@example.com with any questions.
+Beltrami Electric Cooperative's Indoor Garage Sale has been cancelled for 2020.
+Vendors who had registered may contact Cammie Vogel via email email@example.com with any questions.

 We regret to announce that GreenTouch Day at Lake Bemidji State Park originally scheduled for May 2nd has been cancelled.